remoneve/code-samples/README.md

 (Some of the variables and documentation might be written in finnish as that was suggested/required by the course.)

-More Java-/TypeScript and React examples can be found in my Full Stack Open -repository: [FSOrepo](https://github.com/remoneve/FSOrepo)
+More JavaScript and React (also TypeScript in part9) examples can be found in my Full Stack Open -repository: [FSOrepo](https://github.com/remoneve/FSOrepo)